farmOS/farmOS/docs/guide/logs.md

 you can specify the lab that performed the test.
 Some regulatory guidelines require that water tests are taken for both field and pack house water sources.

+### Sales

+Sale logs provide the ability to record the sale of specific assets.
+You can specify quantity sold, unit price, total price, customer, and invoice number.
+Sales logs can only represent the sale of a single item, and are not intended for use as multi-item invoices.
+The primary purpose of sale logs is to connect the final dots for food traceability.

 [asset types]: /guide/assets